solana-developers/github-workflows/README.md

 ## How to setup Squads integration:

-In general its recommended to use the [Squads Multisig](https://docs.squads.so/squads-cli/overview) to manage your programs.
+In general its recommended to use the [Squads Multisig](https://docs.squads.so/main/getting-started/create-a-squad) or any other multisig plattform to manage your programs.
 It makes your program deployments more secure and is considered good practice.

 1. Setup a new squad in [Squads](https://v4.squads.so/squads/) then transfer your program authority to the squad.